Robert McNamara as Secretary of Defense: Downing of Charles Klusmann over Laos

-First Vietnam proposals and 1962 fact finding mission
+First Vietnam proposals

-Air Force Brigadier General Edward Lansdale had been the architect of the defeat of the Philippine Hukbalahap rebellion in 1950-1954 and the Viet Minh defeats in South Vietnam in 1954–1956, in both cases employing civic action programs alongside low-level military security actions.
+Air Force Brigadier General Edward Lansdale had been the architect of the defeat of the Philippine Hukbalahap rebellion in 1950–1954 and the Viet Minh defeats in South Vietnam in 1954–1956, in both cases employing civic action programs alongside low-level military security actions.
 In early 1961 he became the Assistant to the Secretary of Defense for Special Operations, and he briefed McNamara on the nature of the war in Vietnam.
 He showed McNamara examples of primitive homemade Viet Cong weaponry, and explained that the war was more a political war than military.
 He said “It doesn’t take weapons and uniforms and lots of food to win.
 It takes ideas and ideals.”
 After 10 minutes McNamara abruptly ended the briefing with the words "Is that all?"
+(Note: See McNamara fallacy § 1962 meeting with Edward Lansdale for another incident in which McNamara refused Gen. Lansdale's advice.)

 In October 1961, when General Maxwell Taylor and State Department Counselor Walt Whitman Rostow advised sending 8,000 American combat troops to South Vietnam, McNamara rejected that recommendation as inadequate, stating that 8,000 troops would "probably not tip the scales decisively", instead recommending to Kennedy that he send six divisions to South Vietnam.
 Kennedy rejected that advice.

+Army Chief of Staff General George Decker in April 1962 advised McNamara that “we cannot win a conventional war in Southeast Asia”; for this Decker was forced to retire halfway through his four-year term on 30 September 1962.
+He was replaced with Earle Wheeler, who as a former mathematics professor at West Point shared much of McNamara's views on analysis.